 Sponsor approval must be granted in the terms and conditions of the award prior to charging these costs to any project.

-As with federally sponsored projects, the principal investigator is responsible for the management and administration of his/her award within the constraints imposed by the sponsor and in accordance with University policy.
-The principal investigator must authorize all expenditures of project funds.
+As with federally sponsored projects, the Principal Investigator is responsible for the management and administration of the award within the constraints imposed by the sponsor and in accordance with University policy.
+The Principal Investigator must authorize all expenditures of project funds.

 Documentation of the appropriateness of these expenses in relation to the project must be maintained by the department.
 Appropriateness of the cost must also be considered prior to processing the expenditure.
 The factors for assessing appropriateness are allowability, allocability, and reasonableness as explained below: